EmmahCodes254/students_repo/README.md

 $ pip install requirements.txt
 $ python3 app.py
 ```
+**NB**: Before pushing your code to github, You should add it your virtual environment to gitignore file.
+Then, you should create requirements. txt file and populate it with the packages you have installed.
+Then, on your production server, create the virtual environment and run pip install -r requirements
+- Ignore all files or folders that start with a dot .
+- Ignore pycache folders

 ## Helpful Links
 * [How To Use the sqlite3 Module in Python 3](https://www.digitalocean.com/community/tutorials/how-to-use-the-sqlite3-module-in-python-3)
 * [How To Install and Set Up a Local Programming Environment for Python 3](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-python-3)